kiwicopple/paul.copplest.one/docs/blog/why-nations-succeed.md

 But pride has a way of stagnating us.
 French politics is impressive, but it's also slow.
 Let me first point out that France's economy isn't *that bad*.
 Their total GDP is 40% lower than Germany, but their GDP per-capita is only 14% lower ([2019, wikipedia](https://en.wikipedia.org/wiki/Economy_of_the_European_Union#Economies_of_member_states)).

 What I would like to ask is this: why isn't France's economy even bigger?
-Their ideas inspired many facets of governance we see operating in the largest nations today.
+Their ideas inspired much of the governance we see operating in the largest nations today.
 Why couldn't they convert these ideas into greater economic power for their own nation?

 ### Germany vs France